-This section describes how to install Neo4j on Linux from a tarball, and run it as a console application or service, check System Requirements to see if your setup is suitable.
+Before you install Neo4j on Linux from a tarball and run it as a console application or service, check System Requirements to see if your setup is suitable.

 Ctrl-Cin the console.

-Linux platforms impose an upper limit on the number of concurrent files a user may have open.
+Linux platforms impose an upper limit on the number of concurrently open files per user and session.

 user@localhost:~$ ulimit -n 1024